-Oakland University is dedicated to enhancing education through the use of contemporary and emerging technologies and continues to commit significant resources to technological enhancements, including:
+Oakland University is dedicated to enhancing education through the use of contemporary and emerging technologies, and 14 continues to commit significant resources to technological enhancements, including:

-- Complete administrative software suite - Online registration - Extensive wired and wireless network to all classroom buildings and surroundings - Elliott Hall of Business and Information Technology, a 74,000-square foot, technology-rich facility - The Pawley Hall of Education & Human Services Building with 24 enhanced technology classrooms
+- Complete administrative software suite. - Online registration. - Extensive wired and wireless network to all classroom buildings and surroundings. - Elliott Hall of Business and Information Technology, a 74,000-square foot, technology-rich facility. - The Pawley Hall of Education & Human Services Building with 24 enhanced technology classrooms. - Interactive television and video conferencing capability to supplement instruction and administrative program activity.

-- Interactive television and video conferencing capability to supplement instruction and administrative program activity - Online web-based learning management system utilizing Moodle - Other teaching and learning software, such as Panopto, Akindi, Scantron, Second Life, Camtasia, i>clicker, and Adobe Captivate - A Virtual Reality lab and lightboard in the e-LIS office in Kresge Library - An Information Commons in Kresge Library with a significant number of computer work stations for the patrons - A remodeled O'Dowd Hall has become the home of the Oakland University/William
+- Online web-based learning management system utilizing Moodle. - Other teaching and learning software, such as Zoom, YuJa, Panopto, Akindi, Camtasia, i>clicker, and H5P. - A Virtual Reality lab and lightboard in the e-LIS office in Kresge Library. - An Information Commons in Kresge Library with a significant number of computer workstations for the patrons. - A remodeled O'Dowd Hall has become the home of the Oakland University/William Beaumont School of Medicine, and includes the addition of significant technology enhancements within classrooms and meeting spaces. - Oakland's Macomb County site is housed within the Anton/Frankel Center located in Mount Clemens and provides 25,422 square feet of classroom, office and meeting space. - Major classroom renovation projects that included significant technology enhancements in older campus buildings continue to be a priority objective.

-- Beaumont School of Medicine, and includes the addition of significant technology enhancements within classrooms and meeting spaces. - Oakland's Macomb County site is housed within the Anton/Frankel Center located in Mount Clemens and provides 25,422 square feet of classroom, office and meeting space. - Major classroom renovation projects that included significant technology enhancements in older campus buildings continue to be a priority objective. - A Human Health Building (HHB) provides the University community with an all-digital classroom technology systems within all instructional spaces, a state-of-the-art Nursing SIM lab, and many technology enhancements within specialty laboratories.
-The HHB has been recognized at a LEED Platinum building, the first Platinum building on a University campus in the State of Michigan. - An Engineering Center building opened in the fall of 2014 with state of the art instructional facilities, labs and resources. - Nine instructional classrooms opened during the fall of 2015 which were created within existing University space that was repurposed and remodeled to include the most current instructional technology resources. - Oakland is a partner with the City of Auburn Hills in the collaboration of a University Center which opened in January of 2014. - The University is also partnering with the Pontiac Public Schools system and during the summer of 2015 created a collaboration center and classroom in downtown Pontiac.

-- During the summer of 2017 five general purpose classrooms were converted to active learning classrooms with new furniture that supports group work and collaboration activities.
-In addition, new technology was added to support Modern Languages courses and lab activity with a focus on audio listening and recording. - Progress with Accessibility has been made during the 2017-18 academic year with a focus on faculty development and the creation of instructional content.
-In addition, websites are being updated across the campus, and video captioning processes are being defined along with vendor support identified.
+- A Human Health Building (HHB) provides the University community with all-digital classroom technology systems within all instructional spaces, a state-of-the-art Nursing SIM lab, and many technology enhancements within specialty laboratories.
+The HHB has been recognized as a LEED Platinum building, the first Platinum building on a University campus in the State of Michigan. - An Engineering Center building opened in the fall of 2014 with state of the art instructional facilities, labs and resources. - Nine instructional classrooms opened during the fall of 2015 which were created within existing University space that was repurposed and remodeled to include the most current instructional technology resources. - Oakland is a partner with the City of Auburn Hills in the collaboration of a University Center which opened in January of 2014. - The University is also partnering with the Pontiac Public Schools system and during the summer of 2015 created a collaboration center and classroom in downtown Pontiac. - During the summer of 2017 five general purpose classrooms were converted to active learning classrooms with new furniture that supports group work and collaboration activities.
+In addition, new technology was added to support Modern Languages courses and lab activity with a focus on audio listening and recording. - Progress with Accessibility has been made during the 2019/2020 academic year with a focus on faculty development and the creation of instructional content, and the adoption of Ally, a tool that shows faculty how to make their Moodle courses accessible.
+In addition, web sites are being updated across the campus, and video captioning processes are being defined along with vendor support identified.
 A committee was formed on Universal Design in Learning (UDL) to further the University's efforts to improve Accessibility in multiple ways.